foranetworks/protocol/core/core.md

 In order to understand the Fora protocol, it is useful to define the entities involved in a Fora community.

-**member**: This is a member of the Fora community, they may or may not host the Fora community.
-A member that hosts the Fora community will specifically be termed **Host** and a member isn't a host and relies on a Host to connect to the community will be specifically termed **Light member**.
-(NOTE: This is analogous to the Full Node/Light Client distinction in blockchains). members have a unique name in the community and an associated public key.
+**Member**: This is a member of the Fora community, they may or may not host the Fora community.
+A member that hosts the Fora community will specifically be termed **Host** and a member isn't a host and relies on a Host to connect to the community will be specifically termed **Light User**.
+(NOTE: This is analogous to the Full Node/Light Client distinction in blockchains).
+Members have a unique name in the community and an associated public key.

 **Host**: As mentioned above, a host is a member that maintains the full state of the community.
 They will receive messages from other members of the community over a gossip network and update their own state, as well as gossip any updates to the rest of the network.
-They may or may not serve as an access point for Light members.
+They may or may not serve as an access point for Light Users.
 Hosts will listen to events on the ActivityPub network to record new interactions, and they will also listen to events on the blockchain in order to keep track of any decisions made there.
 An honest Host will delete any banned content from their local copy of the community and ignore any banned member by refusing to accept and propogate their messages.

 **Admittors**: Communities may optionally elect a trusted member to the role of admittor.
 Admittors are responsible for admitting new members into the community.
 They may also assign voting power to members (if this is allowed by the community).
 They are appointed and replacable by governance.
 Admittors record their decisions on the blockchain, at which point all honest Hosts will start accepting messages from the newly admitted members.